Emperor of Japan: Realm and territories

 The first recorded instance of the name Nihon 日本 was between 665 and 703 during the Asuka period.
 This was several centuries after the start of the current imperial line.
 The various names of Japan do not affect the status of the emperor as head of state.

 Education

 The emperors traditionally had an education officer.
 In recent times, Emperor Taishō had Count Nogi Maresuke, Emperor Shōwa had Marshal-Admiral Marquis Tōgō Heihachirō, and Emperor Akihito had Elizabeth Gray Vining as well as Shinzō Koizumi as their tutors.

-Emperors, including his family, had to get an education at Gakushuin University by the Meiji Constitution.
+Members of the imperial family were obliged to be educated at the Gakushūin (Peer's School) by the 1926 Act of Education for the Imperial family, which was abolished in 1947.